syoung114/restful-docker-example/chessless_rest/README.md

 2. Dependencies/reproducibility.
 This one is self-explanatory.
 Everything that is required to "make it run on my machine" is listed in requirements.txt and the Dockerfile.
 Just working with Flask and requirements.txt ignores system variations in the OS/distribution.
 And as mentioned in the previous point, what is in the docker image is isolated and minimally reproducible.

 3. Portability.
 If it can run docker, it can run this app.

+## License

+You may use the code as a template and use that template however you like but the underlying chessless/Stockfish code is licensed under GPL-3.0.
+By "template" I mean a body of work that ought to be replaced with a work of your owm.